munckymagik/str_t/README.md

 Remember to ask yourself: what parts of the code should "own" and thus free any memory you allocate?

-**BEWARE** there are gotchas hidden in this starter code.
+**BEWARE** there could be gotchas hidden in this starter code.
 It is your task to find them.

 You MAY change the signatures in the header if you need to.